 \subsubsection{Expert Update using FLIPS/Small Groups}

-When a covariate cluster $G_j$ matches an existing expert $\theta^{(k)}$ (based on latent memory matching via MMD), the system assigns the $\theta^{(k)}$ expert to the cluster.
-FL is then performed using only the matched party cohort $G_j$, ensuring expert specialization remains aligned with the current distribution.
-To prevent overfitting to skewed or imbalanced label distributions, we employ FLIPS (Federated Learning using Intelligent Participant Selection)~\cite{10.1145/3590140.3629123}, which clusters parties based on their local label distributions and selects participants equitably from each cluster.
-This ensures that the aggregated data used in training reflects a balanced label distribution.
-This label-aware sampling strategy also helps approximate the $\mu$ term in Equation~\ref{eq:expert_assignment_optimization}.
-By ensuring that the selected cohort’s aggregate label distribution closely matches the i.i.d. reference distribution, the Jensen-Shannon Divergence is reduced, driving the term toward zero and promoting more stable and generalizable expert training.
-For smaller covariate clusters $|G_j| \leq \gamma$, no Federated Training is performed and the parties are signaled to perform local training or transfer learning with their local datasets on the selected expert.
+When a covariate cluster $G_j$ matches an existing expert $\theta^{(k)}$, the system assigns that expert to the cluster.
+Federated training is then performed using only the matched cohort, keeping expert specialization aligned with the current distribution.
+To avoid overfitting to skewed or imbalanced label distributions, we employ FLIPS (Federated Learning using Intelligent Participant Selection)~\cite{10.1145/3590140.3629123}, which clusters clients by label proportions and selects participants equitably from each cluster.
+This ensures that the aggregated training data reflects a balanced label distribution and approximates the $\mu$ term in Equation~\ref{eq:expert_assignment_optimization}.
+Here, $\mu$ encodes the penalty for label imbalance in the optimization objective; no manual tuning is required: FLIPS directly minimizes Jensen–Shannon Divergence across selected clients, preventing collapse of experts onto dominant classes.
+Thus, $\mu$ serves to formalize the intuition behind maintaining balanced label coverage, while the FLIPS mechanism realizes this balance automatically during training.
+For smaller covariate clusters ($|G_j| \leq \gamma$), no federated training is performed; instead, clients perform local finetuning or transfer learning on the assigned expert.